Amal-gh/auction-kata/README.md

 You can also run unit tests to verify that the code works and returns the expected result.

+**` In the example provided, the final price should be 140€.
+Buyer E wins the auction with a bid of 140 euros, rather than 130€..** `**

 **A demo is also available in the repository [DEMO](./src/assets/Kata_Auction_demo.mp4).**
 To see a demo video, click the screenshot